"LAST LAUGH"

 O lead me by thine own right hand,

-Choose out the path for me."
+Choose out the path for me.""Smooth let it be or rough,

 It will be still the best;